 In fact, sustainability is one of the brewery’s core values, evidenced in part by the closed-circuit cold liquor system.
 It works by using water from the refrigerated tank to cool the wort during brewing, then transferring the now-heated water to the open-topped lauter tun, where it is left to cool to room temperature before returning to the cold liquor tank.
-Twenty-four brews later and the original water in the cold liquor tank is yet to be replaced, giving the brewery a water to beer efficiency of 2.6 litres per 1 litre brewed (in layman's terms: bloody efficient).
+This process gets them through around 20 brew cycles before needing to replace the cold liquor, giving the brewery a water to beer efficiency of 2.6 litres per 1 litre brewed (in layman's terms: bloody efficient).

 Another example of sustainability is found in the bar top, made from recycled Radiata Pine from a tree that fell on Anna’s family property in the Blue Mountains six years ago.

 The beer in those fermenters isn’t served anywhere else, not even in kegs.
-The only way to take some away is via reusable, counter pressure-filled stainless steel growers, emblazoned with the brewery’s logo.
+The only way to take some away is via reusable, counter pressure-filled stainless steel growlers, emblazoned with the brewery’s logo.

-The entire brewery and its furnishings were built by Anna and Billy themselves, with help from family and a few friends whose names have been immortalised in the core range of beers.
-By far the most popular is “Matt”, an easy-drinking Kölsch, who's joined by the likes of an ESB named “Adam” and a NEIPA named “Sandbar”.
+The entire brewery and its furnishings were built by Anna and Billy themselves, with help from family and a few friends whose names have been immortalised in the ever-changing lineup of beers.
 Each beer has been through rigorous microbiology testing thanks to the little laboratory positioned in the corner of the brewery and, as a consequence, are likely to be some of the best examples of those styles around.
 Speaking of labs, they hosted the launch of local operation Mogwai Labs, whose yeasts you'll find in RGBM beers.

 Those beers can be enjoyed, as Anna and Billy intended, in the shadow of the brewery itself, in a space that’s tastefully decorated with little trinkets, clean wood, tile furnishings and fairy lights between the fermenters.
-Alternatively, they can be enjoyed in full sun in the outdoor wooden beer garden, sunscreen provided.
-The beer garden is directly next to a Thai restaurant and café, and two doors down from a fish and chip shop, and you can consume food from either at the brewery.
-You can also take your Reub Goldberg growler to enjoy at the Thai restaurant while food trucks, though a rarity, visit once a month.
+Alternatively, they can be enjoyed in full sun in the outdoor beer garden, sunscreen provided.

-This family-owned, small business vibe makes the brewery welcome and inviting, so it’s no surprise it’s quickly been embraced by the locals as the spot to hang out.
-But, in the absence of distribution and with their marvellous Brewing Machine to marvel at, if you don't believe us, there’s only one way to find out why for yourself.
+In the absence of distribution and with their marvellous Brewing Machine to marvel at, if you don't believe us, there’s only one way to find out why for yourself.

 Marie Claire Jarratt